zachmccabe/zachmccabe.github.io/tools.md

 ---

 Updated: {% include print_update.html %} • Partial list of the tools I use most.
-Simply noted here for curious friends.
+Noted here for curious friends.